Gaoyuan-Li/multimodulon/README.md

 # Shows aligned X matrices for all species with non-zero gene groups
 # Provides maximum dimension recommendation for ICA

-# STEP 1: Optimize the number of shared components using NRE
+# STEP 1: Optimize the number of core components using NRE
-# This automatically finds the optimal number of shared components
+# This automatically finds the optimal number of core components
 best_k, nre_scores = multiModulon.optimize_number_of_core_components(
     step=5,           # Test k = 5, 10, 15, 20, ...
     num_runs=3,       # Number of cross-validation runs